 Help!
 Why is My Watermelon Plant Not Producing?

 There may be a couple of reasons for no fruit set on watermelons.
 First of all, it’s a good idea to go over how to plant watermelon to eliminate any mistakes.

 You’ll want to choose the variety of watermelon to plant.
-They come in all different sizes, from 3 pounds to over 70 and with red to yellow flesh.
-A couple of the big boys are Jubilee, Charleston Grey and Congo while smaller, globe shaped melons include Sugar Baby and Ice Box.
+They come in all different sizes, from 3 pounds to over 70 (1-30 kg.) and with red to yellow flesh.
+A couple of the big boys are Jubilee, Charleston Grey, and Congo while smaller, globe shaped melons include Sugar Baby and Ice Box.
 Consult a watermelon production guide in a nursery catalog or online for other varieties.

 Hopefully, you realize that melons in general adore sun and need to germinate at temps over 70 degrees F. (21 C.), with an optimal growing temperature of between 80 and 90 degrees F. (26-32 C.) in an area with eight hours or more of full sun.
 If your temps don’t get warm enough, black plastic can aid in warming the soil and you may need to go as far as building a greenhouse over the plants.

-Either sow or transplant watermelon in soil that is loamy, fertile, and well draining; till some compost into the soil.
+Either sow or transplant watermelon in soil that is loamy, fertile, and well-draining, till some compost into the soil.
 The soil pH should be between 6.0 and 6.8.
-Plant the watermelon in mounds spaced 2-6 feet apart.
-Keep the soil moist during germination, which takes between seven and 10 days.
-The plants should be mulched around the base once they are 4 inches tall.
-This will aid in moisture retention, retard weeds and keep the soil from overheating while the roots are young and tender.
+Plant the watermelon in mounds spaced 2 to 6 feet (61 cm. to 2 m.) apart.
+Keep the soil moist during germination, which takes between seven and ten days.
+The plants should be mulched around the base once they are 4 inches (10 cm.) tall.
+This will aid in moisture retention, slow weeds, and keep the soil from overheating while the roots are young and tender.